-On the receiving side, when a File Transfer request is received with the file-disposition set to "render" and the content is recognized as corresponding to the file format described in section 3.2.7.1, rather than announcing the transfer as a File Transfer, the UI shall announced that an audio message is received.
+On the receiving side, when a message with a File Transfer content body is received with the file-disposition set to "render" and the content is recognized as corresponding to the file format described in section 3.2.7.1, rather than announcing the reception of a File Transfer, the UI shall announce that an audio message is received.
 If accepted or auto-accepted, the received content shall be displayed in the corresponding 1-to-1 or Group Chat thread as an audio message with the option to play it.
 The RRAM shall not be played automatically.
 The Display Notification (if requested) shall be sent when the playing of the file is started.